KILLERDUTCH/CSS-Forensics/README.md

     color: white !important;
 }

-.card {
+.modal {
-    background: red !important;
+    z-index: 9999 !important;
 }

-The analyzer tracks these occurrences and reports them.
+CSS Forensics tracks these occurrences and reports them as forensic findings.

-For larger usage:
+If the stylesheet contains heavy usage, it can also generate a global warning:

 HIGH